 Apart from the issue of growth-equity trade-offs, our results suggest other potential areas for further investigation.
-One is the responsiveness of poverty reduction aggregate income growth.
+One is the responsiveness of poverty reduction to aggregate income growth.
 As indicated by the Philippine country paper (Balisacan, Debuque and Fuwa 2001), such responsiveness appears to have changed over time; systematic comparisons of the growth elasticity between the 1970s and the period after the 1980s would be an obvious next step.
 Furthermore, based on such comparisons, it could be fruitful to investigate the determinants of the elasticity, which might yield some policy implications for facilitating poverty reduction for a given rate of aggregate income growth.
 Another possible area for future research could be the relationship between politics and growth.
 While the negative efficiency implications of various aspects of the Philippine politics may be a familiar theme, quantitative evidence is scarce.
-While our results are suggestive, they are based on a measure of a specific aspect the provincial politics and more systematic study with measures of the various aspects of the political characteristics could be another avenue for a better understanding of the growth and poverty reduction in the Philippines.
+While our results are suggestive, they are based on a measure of a specific aspect of the provincial politics and more systematic study with measures of various aspects of the growth and poverty reduction in the rural Philippines.